JimKw1kX/Shellcode-Injector/README.md

 # Info:
-Shellcode injector to bypass Attack Surface Reduction (ASR) rule of blocking arbitrary code execution.
+A Shellcode injector that bypasses Attack Surface Reduction (ASR) rule of blocking arbitrary code execution.
 This script was created from the knowledge gained from [RTO2 Course](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii).

 # Overview: